- ABOUT US

 Pamela Morgan, a United Nations representative for Zonta International in New York, is an activist dedicated to uplifting the status of women.
 Her involvement with NGO committees includes the NGO on Migrations sub-committee on Xenophobia and Social Inclusion, as well as the Working Group on Girls, the International Association of Women in Radio and TV (IAWRT) and recently the NGO Committee on Ageing.
 She was instrumental in the NGO Committee on Migrations survey to identify best practices to eradicate xenophobia and social exclusion.
 Her work with NGO-CSW/NY includes the Women Ambassadors Luncheon, and the planning committee for the NGO-CSW Forum.
 A retired instructional technologist, Pamela is also the Founder and Executive Director of Woman in Media-Newark, a not-for-profit organization that educates the public about global issues facing women using film, video and new media as its platform.
 Pamela holds a BA from Newark State College in Education, and a Master’s Degree in Math, Science, and Instructional Technology, and a Master’s Degree in Educational Leadership, both from Kean University.

-Saeeda Rizvi is an advocate for the health, rights and wellbeing of girls and women and a 2018/2019 recipient of the Global Health Corps Fellowship with the Yale School of Public Health.
+Saeeda Rizvi, Man Up Campaign, is an advocate for the health, rights and wellbeing of girls and women and a 2018/2019 recipient of the Global Health Corps Fellowship with the Yale School of Public Health.
 Since 2017, Saeeda has worked with the Policy & Advocacy team at Women Deliver and most recently, helped organize the Women Deliver 2019 conference – the world’s largest conference on gender equality.
 Previously, Saeeda also worked with NGO CSW as an intern and served on the planning committee as co-chair for the Women of Distinction Award.
 Originally from Pakistan, Saeeda has worked with various South Asian NGOs and government organizations on issues related to human rights protection and women empowerment.
 Fluent in Urdu and Hindi, she hopes to continue advocating for minority groups in South Asia and intends to work on research related to gender and political conflict.
 Saeeda holds a Master’s Degree in International Relations from the University of Chicago.

 Rosa Lizarde is a Mexican-American feminist advocating for economic, environmental, gender and racial justice.
 She currently serves as the Global Director of the Feminist Task Force (FTF), a global women’s rights coalition calling for gender equality to end poverty, founded under the auspices of the Global Call to Action against Poverty (GCAP) in 2005.
 Her advocacy, policy and campaigning experience has been honed at the UN and through global processes focusing on women’s economic justice, poverty eradication and women’s rights.
 She is a founding member and the current Co-Convener of the Women’s Working Group on Financing for Development (FfD), a network which advocates for financing for gender equality, systemic reform and global governance.
 Rosa began her international development work in Central America where she served as a Peace Corps Volunteer and trainer in the late 1980’s.
 She later worked at the Women’s Environment and Development Organization (WEDO) with the feminist movement leader, Bella Abzug, and other members of the board, including Nobel Peace Prize recipient Wangari Maathai.
 She was the Global Networking Coordinator, fostering global relations with women’s organizations and monitoring of UN conferences and other global forums in the late ‘90s.
 Nationally, Rosa is involved in social justice actions at the US/Mexico border and supporting many LGBTQI causes.
 Rosa is a graduate of Columbia University’s School of International and Public Affairs where she specialized in international human rights and Latin America.
 She lives with her partner, their teenage twins, their dog and cats in a rural community north of New York City.